Pacman1984/postparse/docs/cli/cookbook.md

 # Set credentials (or use config/.env)
 export TELEGRAM_API_ID=12345678
 export TELEGRAM_API_HASH=abc123def456
+export INSTAGRAM_USERNAME=myuser
+export INSTAGRAM_PASSWORD=mypass

 # Check for new content first
-echo "Checking for new content..." postparse check
+echo "Checking for new content..." postparse check all

-# Extract new data
+# Extract new data from all platforms
-echo "Extracting Telegram messages (from Saved Messages)..." postparse extract telegram --limit 100
+echo "Extracting from all platforms..." postparse extract all --limit 100

-echo "Extracting Instagram posts..." postparse extract instagram --limit 50

 # Show stats
 postparse stats